Hotels close.

 Courtesy of Concettina ai Tre Santi

-Ciro Oliva's grandmother opened it in 1951; he turned it into a destination.
-Wood-fired tasting menus that walk through Naples pizza's history — fritta, classic margherita, contemporary versions topped with smoked provola, anchovies from Cetara, garden tomatoes.
-The Sanità neighborhood is Naples' most interesting walk.
+Ciro Oliva's great-grandmother Concettina opened this in 1951; the fourth-generation Oliva turned it into a destination with wood-fired tasting menus that walk through Naples pizza's history — fritta, classic margherita, contemporary versions with smoked provola and Cetara anchovies.
+The Sanità neighborhood walk to get there is half the experience.

 Photo: Brechenmacher & Baumann · Courtesy of Le Sirenuse